 This is good news for school districts who are seeking cleaner fuels for their aging school bus fleet.
 Over the years, school bus engine manufacturers have been refining engine technology to meet increasingly lower EPA emissions standards.
 With these new engine innovations and cleaner fuel overall, switching to buses with newer clean-diesel engines is now comparable to switching to buses with alternative-fuel engines.

 “When you want to determine how green an engine is, the best way to gauge its cleanliness is by looking at its EPA rating,” said Caley Edgerly, president and CEO of Thomas Built Buses, the leading manufacturer of school buses in North America.
-“Maybe not so surprisingly to some, all fuel types, including clean-diesel, CNG, propane and gasoline, are certified as ‘clean fuels’ and meet or exceed federal emissions standards.
+“Maybe not so surprising to some, all fuel types, including clean-diesel, CNG, propane and gasoline, are certified as ‘clean fuels’ and meet or exceed federal emissions standards.
 In some instances, clean-diesel engines, which are 90 percent cleaner than they were in 2006, actually have lower emissions than some alternative-fuel engines.
 The proof is in the numbers.”

 Driven by tougher EPA emissions standards, today’s clean-diesel is composed of an ultra-low sulfur formula, which became standard in the United States in 2010.
 This new clean-diesel formula is estimated to remove 2.6 million tons of nitrogen oxide from the air per year and reduce soot and particulate matter by 110,000 tons per year.
 Breaking this down to a per-bus standard, clean-diesel today now emits no more than .2 grams per brake horsepower per hour of nitrogen oxides and .01 grams per brake horsepower per hour of particulate matter, which is a dramatic decrease from years past.